gofort/hashicute/README.md

 * Nomad + Consul + Fabio are integrated out of the box
 * Forwarding Consul DNS (you can resolve your services using dig on any VM like this: `dig consul.service.lux.consul.
 ANY`)
 * All UIs and management stuff are exposed only to private Tailscale network
-* Fabio Load Balancer is listening public IPs so you can access your services from the internet if you need
+* Fabio Load Balancer is listening to public IPs so you can access your services from the internet if you need
 * Only 1 DC mode is supported

 Networking: